gooddaymorgan/gooddaymorgan/README.md

 ## Projects

+### F The Weather
+- This project was co-created with a fellow student, Leah C.
+- Together we created a javascript web application that fetches an API displays the weather from 5 Saskatchewan cities

 ### Pokemon Database
 - This was an exercise to practice using JavaScript to fetch JSON data.
 - Takes JSON data and displays it as pokemon wiki

+### FireFly Tattoos
+- This project was assigned to create a static website for a fictional company.
+- This was primarly a design project